Home » United States Lines

 Cute silver bowl in the Manhattan pattern.
 Perhaps this is a finger bowl given the size.
 Made by International Silver.
 Very good condition with some use marks.
 Measures about 4″ across x 2″ tall.

-Silver-plated sugar bowl from the ssUS.
+Silver-plated sugar bowl from the ss US.
 Stands 2¼” tall x is 4½” from handle to handle.
-Made by International Silver Co., and marked “US Lines 52.”
-Several available, and all in great condition.
+Made by International Silver Co. and marked “US Lines 52.”
+In great condition with no dents, just some… read more ›

 Cute United States Lines silver tea pot by International Silver.
 I haven’t tried this yet, but I just bet it holds 2 cups of tea like the individual pots used by the Cunard Line. … read more ›